kishan12012007/Memes-API/README.md

 # Meme-Share-App
-* An android app by which you can share Reddit memes with anyone
+* An android app by which you can share Random Reddit memes with anyone
 * Volley library used for network call and Glide library used for Image Processing

 ## API